ebd622/k8s-into/session_5.md

     └── values.yaml					# The default values for your templates
 ```

-### Test and install charts
+### Clone the git repo

-Clone the git repo, swith to `master` and change a folder:
+First let's create clone the git repo, swith to `master` and change a folder:

 ```
 git clone https://github.com/ebd622/k8s-into.git